 I do not usually do this, but I just feel the need to reach out to people who may be struggling with lesbianism or homosexualism.
 I have a close friend who battles with this and she still does sometimes.
 Some days, all she wants to do is to just have sex, and that is it.
-For her, the reason why she is still a virgin is because she doesn’t want to let her husband down….
+For her, the reason why she is still a virgin is that she doesn’t want to let her husband down….

 That’s not the issue for today though.

 There is no sin God cannot forgive.
 NO SIN.
 But how much are you willing to be set free?
-Some days, you think you should be the victim to life always.
+Some days, you think you should be the victim of life always.
 You want to be the one who life is giving heavy blows.
 So that people can pity you?
 It doesn’t have to be so.